 Testing Call To Action Buttons!

-Call to action (CTAs) buttons are an important element of website optimisation.
+Call to action (CTAs) buttons can be an important element of website optimisation.
 They determine where a customer should go next.
 However, sometimes testing the call to action appears to be the default strategy for optimising web pages.
 This may be based upon the assumption that a web page is largely optimised, but whatever the reason it is guaranteed to lead to a sub-optimal website.

 No webpage is ever fully optimal, however much you test it.
 The target is continually moving as visitor behaviour changes over time, competitors launch new offers or improve their websites.
 Technological developments may disrupt the market and new products or services result in a constantly changing landscape.
 So, call to action buttons are only one item of many that you should be testing.

-But most importantly website optimisation needs to begin with your visitors and your value proposition.
+Website optimisation needs to begin with your visitors and your value proposition.
 Before evaluating your call to action button you need to understand what your visitors are looking for and how your value proposition can help meet their explicit (category specific) and implicit (psychological) goals.
 Explicit goals, such as quality or style of merchandise, tend to be the more rational and conscious motivators that visitors articulate when evaluating which sites they will consider.

 However, implicit or psychological goals, such as belonging or certainty, are important because these allow brands to differentiate themselves and generate an emotional response from customers.
 If a site wants optimise relevancy then it has to connect with visitors at both of these levels.
 Even the best designed call to action button will be a waste of time if you don’t provide what your visitors are looking for.